YixiongDing/UniMelb-Study-Materials/Graphics and Interaction/Graphics and Interaction Note.md

 - Users control the camera (giving them a sense of being the character in virtual environment).
 Many games use first person camera views, and the most common genre is the First Person Shooter (FPS), for example, Counter-Strike or Overwatch
 - Camera control is unproblematic, since it is directly mapped to the location and orientation of the character

 #### Third person

-- The camera system tracks characters from a distance, generally the view is slightly above and behind the main character) and responds to both local elements of the environment (to avoid occlusion) and the character¡¯s interactions (maintaining points of interest in shot)
+- The camera system tracks characters from a distance, generally the view is slightly above and behind the main character) and responds to both local elements of the environment (to avoid occlusion) and the character's interactions (maintaining points of interest in shot)

 #### Action replay
-- Replays are widely used in modern racing or multi©\character games where there are significant events that a player might like to review
+- Replays are widely used in modern racing or multi\character games where there are significant events that a player might like to review
 - It is imperative that these replays are meaningful to the players, such that the elements of the scene and their spatial configuration are readily identifiable
 - nteractive storytelling presents a number of interesting opportunities for camera control